ArchAI-Labs/cypher_mind/README.md

         }
         ```

-    *   **`backend/gemini.py` (Gemini Integration):** This module handles the interaction with the Google Gemini API.
+    *   **`backend/llm.py` (LLM Integration):** This module handles the interaction with the Google Gemini API (**the nly one tested at the moment**) using LiteLLM.
 It's used internally by `app_streamlit.py` to translate natural language questions into Cypher queries.
 You typically don't interact with this module directly.
 Configuration is handled through the `GEMINI_API_KEY` environment variable.

     *   **`backend/semantic_cache.py` (Semantic Cache):** This module implements the semantic cache using Qdrant.
 It's used internally by `app_streamlit.py` to store and retrieve previously asked questions and their corresponding Cypher queries.
 Configuration is managed via environment variables such as `QDRANT_COLLECTION`, `QDRANT_MODE`, `QDRANT_HOST`, `QDRANT_API_KEY`, `QDRANT_URL`, `EMBEDDER`, and `VECTOR_SIZE`.